Ravencentric/awesome-arr/README.md

 - [Sonarr Episode Name Checker](https://github.com/tronyx/sonarr-episode-name-checker) - Bash and Powershell scripts to check for episodes named "Episode ##" or "TBA".
 - [Soularr](https://github.com/mrusse/soularr) - A Python script that connects Lidarr with Soulseek.
 - [StarrScripts](https://github.com/baker-scripts/StarrScripts) - Bash scripts for Starr apps (Radarr, Sonarr, Lidarr, Readarr) — custom formats, naming, and automation.
+- [Subarr](https://github.com/coaxk/subarr) - A coordination layer and dashboard for your subtitle stack.
+Works alongside Bazarr and subgen to verify subtitle coverage, surface the gaps that are real, and tune Whisper transcription by listening to the audio instead of trusting the metadata.
 - [SuggestArr](https://github.com/giuseppe99barchetta/SuggestArr) - Automatic media content recommendations and download requests based on user activity on the media server.
 - [Taggarr](https://github.com/BassHous3/taggarr) - Dub analysis and tagging for media management and filtering your favourite shows in dub.
 - [Tdarr](https://github.com/HaveAGitGat/Tdarr) - Distributed transcode automation using FFmpeg/HandBrake + Audio/Video library analytics + video health checking.